-Base In formation Population Approach Steps Jemena Group Basis for the estimate, including Why the estimate represents the best
+Base In Base Information Steps Jemena Group Basis for the estimate, including Why the estimate represents the best

-Table Name Reference Item Actual / Estimate Actual / Source Why it was not possible for the Jemena Group to provide actual information took to locate actual information took to locate actual the methods, assumptions and inputs used estimate possible in the circumstances and has been arrived at on a reasonable basis.
+Table Name Reference Item Actual / Estimate Source Why it was not possible for the Jemena Group to provide actual information took to locate actual information the methods, assumptions and inputs used estimate possible in the circumstances and has been arrived at on a reasonable basis.

 associated with Table 5.1.

-Due to the
+Due to the recategorisation / split

-recategorisation / split out of the raw data
+out of the raw data

 from the report and the

 calculation of the

 weighted average

 prices based on these

 manually adjusted

 figures, the data

-disclosed are only
+disclosed are only estimates.

-estimates.